hotosm/learnosm/_posts/en/0200-12-22-arerial-imagery-considerations.md

 offset.
 You will be exposed to two main scenarios and methods for overcoming imagery offset:

-Case 1. you want to trace over imagery in an area that has already been mapped in OSM
+1. you want to trace over imagery in an area that has already been mapped in OSM

-Case 2. you want to trace over an imagery in an area where there is no existing data in OSM
+2. you want to trace over an imagery in an area where there is no existing data in OSM

 Offsets with existing data in OSM